From

-Bwindi Impenetrable Forest National Park: is among the most visited Parks in the country and it gained its status as a national park in 1992, and just two years down the road, it was pronounced a world Heritage Site.
-This densely forested National Park covers a land area of 327 sq. km.
+Bwindi Impenetrable Forest National Park is among the most visited National Parks in the country.
+It actually gained its status as a park in 1992 and just two years was pronounced a world Heritage Site.
 The Park is popularly known as home of mountain gorillas which are among the endangered species in the world today.
-Prevailing records show that thousands and thousands of tourists travel from all parts of the world specifically to come and see these internationally endangered forests during the Uganda Gorilla Trekking Tours.
-Besides these, there is a great diversity of other wildlife including small wild animals, primates.
-The gorillas can only be visited by a maximum of eight (8) people at a time and it is mandatory for each person to have a gorilla trekking permit that authorizes them to see these gorillas.
-Because of the limitation in the number of people visiting the gorillas, there is a very high demand for the available permits, so consequently we recommend our guests to make their gorilla trekking reservations a number of months earlier to guarantee availability of a permit.
+Prevailing records show that thousands and thousands of tourists travel from all parts of the world.
+They specifically come to see these internationally endangered forests during the Uganda Gorilla Trekking Tours.

 Mountain gorilla trekking

-This is the most visited National Park in the country since its known as the only home of mountain gorillas.
-Here you take on a hike in rough terrain and in any weather to see the gorillas in the wild and spend one hour with the gorillas learning their habits and taking photographs.
+This is the most visited Park in the country since it is hosting the highest population of mountain gorillas.
+Here, you take on a hike in rough terrain and in any weather to see the gorillas in the wild.
+As a result, you spend one hour with the gorillas learning their habits and taking photographs.

-Here is a list of some of the habituated mountain gorilla groups found in Bwindi National Park that can be visited by the public for tourism:
+Here is a list of some of the habituated mountain gorilla groups found in Bwindi National Park.
+Actually, these can be visited by the public for tourism:

 - Nkuringo Gorilla Group